The CMT Catalyst

 I wouldn’t be doing this if it weren’t for CMT.

 What’s CMT?
 Well, it stands for Charcot-Marie-Tooth, which doesn’t explain anything other than a jumble of names: It sounds like a law firm or a dentist’s office!
-I think this is part of a problem of understanding, because with this obscure name people must jump through hoops to learn more about what CMT does.
+I think this is part of a problem of understanding, because with this obscure name people must jump through hoops to learn more about CMT.

 So let’s get down to it (this definition is pulled from CMTRF):